samnooij/shell-genomics/lessons/02_searching_files.md

 ## Redirection

-We're excited we have all these sequences that we care about that we just got from the FASTQ files.
+We're excited we have all these sequences that we care about from the FASTQ files.
 That is a really important motif that is going to help us answer our important question.
-But all those sequences just went whizzing by with grep.
+But all those sequences just went whizzing by with `grep`.
 How can we capture them?

 We can do that with something called "redirection".
 The idea is that we're redirecting the output to the terminal (all the stuff that went